cast-static-analysis-internship-2025/oss-fuzz-adaptation-template/README.md

 # OSS-Fuzz Project Adaptation Task

-This task is inspired by a real challenge we faced in our work.
-We're experimenting with how different [GCC optimization flags](https://gcc.gnu.org/onlinedocs/gcc-3.3.4/gcc/Optimize-Options.html) affect the runtime performance of C/C++ programs.
+We're experimenting with how different [GCC optimization flags](https://gcc.gnu.org/onlinedocs/gcc/Optimize-Options.html) affect the runtime performance of C/C++ programs.
 To do this effectively, we need a collection of diverse real-world C/C++ projects that can be automatically built and executed on fixed input data.
 This allows us to compile the projects using different optimization flags and measure their runtime under each flag sequence.
 For those experiments to work, it's important that each project has stable runtime and that its execution covers a significant portion of the code.